iogf/crocs/README.md

 It is pretty much as if when a token pattern is matched then it produces a new token that has a type and such a token is rematched again with the defined rules.

+When two math operations are performed it results in a number according to the so defined context of math expressions.
+Using such a fact we can then define the math calculator mechanism to process the result.

 The parser has a lookahead mechanism based on rules as well.

 ~~~python